ellakoa/postcard-poem/content/posts/watching-the-show.md

 ---
 title: Watching the Show
 description: >
-  Kingsdown beach, is one of my favourite places, especially during low spring tides.
+  Kingsdown beach, one of my favourite places, especially during low spring tides.
 The bay comes to life with visitors during this time, engaging in all sorts of activities and as the tide comes back in they seem to magically disappear.
 Now you might think that the small figure sitting on the chalk